ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 However, UFS applications are shifting to spack-stack, which is a Spack-based method for installing UFS prerequisite software libraries.
 The spack-stack is currently used on NOAA Cloud platforms and in containers, while HPC-Stack is still used on NOAA Research & Development HPC Systems (RDHPCS).

+..
+COMMENT: Is this still true?
    The spack-stack locations listed in :numref:`Table %s <stack-locations>` are still being validated.

 ----------------
 Common Modules